Any computer using the College network must be kept up to date with the latest security patches, and have antivirus software installed.

-Security patches are updates that plug holes in operating system and application software that would otherwise allow an attacker to gain control of the system in some way.
+Security patches are updates that plug holes that would otherwise allow an attacker to gain control of the system in some way.
 The University is a big target for hackers and attempts are made many times a day.
-The University has a team dedicated to keeping the network secure but as students' own computers are not University-run they can only be of limited help in this.
-Some viruses also propogate through security holes in the operating system.
+The University Information Service has a team dedicated to keeping the network secure, but as student devices are not managed by the University the responsibility is on students to keep their devices secure.

-In Windows 10 updates are obligatory and automatic.
+Windows 10 & 11 updates are obligatory and automatic.
 You don't need to do anything.

-Linux users are required to know how to, and to do, their own updates.
-There is a local University Information Services ftp mirror of Debian and SUSE.
-Please contact the IT Office if you need any help.
+Linux users are required to know how to download and install their own updates.
+There is a local University Information Services FTP mirror of Debian and SUSE.
+Please contact the IT Team if you need help.

 If you do not have antivirus software, you can obtain it from the University Information Services.
 Visit their pages to access and download antivirus for Mac users and for Windows users.
 Under the licence agreement it is free for the time you are at the University.